-Meet AFAR Staff Member and Archaeologist, Stan Guenther
+Meet AFAR Staff Member and Archaeologist, Stan Guenter

 Q: Tell us when and where you’ve worked with AFAR?
 I’ve work on all four sites but focus mainly on Cahal Pech.
-I began regular field work about four years ago and have traveled to Portugal, Spain and Greece.
-And I also attend all the conferences.
+I’ve been working in archaeology for over twenty years now and visited my friends working at Cahal Pech for almost ten years but I began regular fieldwork for AFAR about four years ago.

 Q: What other sites have you worked at?
 I’ve worked with three projects in Guatemala, at the sites of El Peru-Waka, La Corona, and a number in the Mirador Basin, as well as Lake Minnewanka, in the Rocky Mountains of Alberta, Canada, and at Phnom Kulen in Cambodia.

 Q: What is your favorite memory from AFAR?
-Jamal and I were commissioned by Mat to organize a trip for the Board of AFAR to Guatemala.
-Barbara, one of the Board members, came with sister and her mom, Mary Lib Trent, who was 89 years old.
+Jamaal Crawford and I were commissioned by Mat to organize a trip for the Board of AFAR to Guatemala.
+Barbara Nelson, one of the Board members, came with sister and her mom, Mary Lib Trent, who was 89 years old.
 She had traveled in Belize in the 1970s and wanted to make this journey.
 Although many of the sites seemed inaccessible for Mary Lib, Jamal and I managed to get her in and out the sites – either on horseback, motorcycle, cattle truck -- you name it.
 I’ll never forget it.

 Q: What has been the most rewarding thing you taken from your experience?
 Seeing our students in the next phase of their lives – moving on to college and making career choices.